thehui87/Learning-Godot/tutorial_gdscript_efficiently.md

 d.erase("name") #removal
 ```

-Two-dimensional arrays can often be implemented easier with dictionaries.
+In most cases, two-dimensional arrays can often be implemented more easily with dictionaries.
 Here's a simple battleship game example:

 ```python
 #battleship game